ordina-jworks/ordina-jworks.github.io/_posts/2018-09-30-e2e-testing-ionic-protractor-appium-e2e-testing.md

 Decide in which language you want to write your tests in.
 You need to have a client library that can send MJSONWP / JSONWP HTTP Requests to the Appium server.

-For our application, we will write our tests in Typescript using Protractor since it has added support for Angular and type safety.
+For our application, we will write our tests in TypeScript using Protractor since it has added support for Angular and type safety.

 Other webdriver javascript clients: